Legal and Criminological Psychology

 3. Submission and reviewing

 All manuscripts must be submitted via Editorial Manager.
-You may like to use the Submission Checklist to help you prepare your manuscript.
-The Journal operates a policy of anonymous peer review.
+The Journal operate a policy of anonymous (double blind) peer review.
+We also operate a triage process in which submissions that are out of scope or otherwise inappropriate will be rejected by the editors without external peer review to avoid unnecessary delays.
 Before submitting, please read the terms and conditions of submission and the declaration of competing interests.
+You may also like to use the Submission Checklist to help you prepare your paper.

 4. Manuscript requirements